 Our approaches need to be catered toward the motivations, capacities, and context of those providing us with data.
 We need to be cognizant as well of our organizational resources and the limits of our know-how.

 In this blog, we examine how Acumen's lean data methodology can be used for a social impact analysis, and what tool is essential for helping teams implement such an approach successfully.

 For funders, impact managers, and for those on the ground, we'll leave you with not just some valuable theory, but with actionable steps to make lean data work for you and your beneficiaries.

 Read More: The catch 22 of social impact measurement

 What is Acumen Lean Data and Where Does it Fall Short?

-The Acumen Lean Data approach aims to improve social performance by harnessing technology for data collection and for making informed strategic decisions based on insights from those data.
+It aims to improve social performance by using that technology for data collection and for making informed strategic decisions based on insights from those data.
 It attempts to solve the problem of costly data collection or of being trapped within standardized methods that don’t fit a project or program.

 As presented in this SSIR article, the Lean Data framework creates a pathway towards efficiency in our impact measurement and management journeys.
 In the Execution and Learning phases, however, we need complementary tools to manage the data that we receive.

 Because there isn’t a universal model for the implementation of such a framework, and each social enterprise is as unique as the people and the context for which it exists.

 A complementary solution is needed to execute and analyze impact strategies on an internal (organizational) level.